2020 Assistive Devices for the Elderly: Feel Comfortable With Independent LivingMarch 24, 2020

 As you age, simple tasks like buttoning your shirt, getting out of your chair, and putting on your shoes can become increasingly difficult.
 Assistive devices can help restore your confidence, improve mobility, and increase safety in your home.

-What is Assistive Technology?
+What Is Assistive Technology?

-Assistive technology covers a wide platform of devices for older adults who may need just a little bit of help.
+Assistive technology (AT) covers a wide platform of devices for older adults who may need just a little bit of help.
 Assistive, adaptive, and rehabilitative devices all fall under the assistive technology umbrella.

 Common Assistive Devices